edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/ApplicationServiceAPI.md

 `BuildContext(correlationId string, contentType string) AppFunctionContext`

-This API allows external callers that may need a context (eg background publishers) to easily create one.
+This API allows external callers that may need a context (e.g. background publishers) to easily create one.

 ## Other APIs